Emergence of Complex Web Structures: Introduction

-Complex structures often emerge from states that are initially homogeneous, weakly correlated, or apparently noisy.
+Complex { web} structures often emerge from states that are initially homogeneous, weakly correlated, or apparently noisy.
 This occurs in cosmology through the formation of the cosmic web, but related questions arise much more broadly whenever transport, interaction, and nonlinear and nonlocal amplification generate coherent large-scale morphology.
-The central problem is therefore not simply how clustering occurs, but how ordered anisotropic structure can arise without contradicting the general tendency of closed systems toward increasing entropy.
+The central problem is therefore not simply how clustering occurs, but how ordered anisotropic structure can arise without contradicting { entropy growth in the appropriate coarse-grained dynamical description}.
 In the present context, we use the term "complex structure" in a precise statistical and dynamical sense: a system is complex when its morphology and evolution can no longer be captured by low-order descriptors such as the mean, the variance, or a single-stream density field, but instead require higher-order correlations, anisotropy-sensitive operators, or a more complete phase-space description.

+{ The literature on emergence emphasizes that there is no single universal definition of complex structure \citep[see, e.g.,][]{Lichtenstein2025,Yuan2024,Green2023,Raducha2020,Baas1997}.
+Emergence has been described across disciplines as the formation of coherent macroscopic patterns, properties, or levels of organization that arise from interactions among lower-level components and are not already evident in those components taken separately.
+In network-based accounts, such patterns are generated through interactions, topology, feedback, percolation, entrainment, modularity, and phase transitions.
+Self-organization provides another closely related viewpoint, in which large dynamical systems generate ordered patterns without a central organizer.

+Here we adopt a narrower mesoscopic definition: complex web structures are organized spatial patterns whose description requires transport, anisotropy, nonlocality, coarse-graining, and correlations beyond the lowest statistical moments.
+This definition is complementary to broader uses of complexity in biology, information theory, network science and non-equilibrium thermodynamics.
+In particular, life is often treated as a paradigmatic open self-organizing system, in which metabolism, regulation, adaptation and replication maintain local order through the consumption of external free energy.
+Such dissipative and biological forms of emergence are conceptually related to the present discussion, but their specific open-system thermodynamics and biological regulation lie outside the scope of this work. }

 The main point of this work is that this apparent tension is resolved once one distinguishes clearly between different levels of description.
 A coarse-grained spatial field may become more ordered as sheets, filaments, and knots form, and the corresponding spatial entropy may decrease.
 At the same time, the full phase-space description becomes more complex, because shell crossing and multistreaming activate velocity degrees of freedom that are invisible in a density-only description.
 The same transition that generates the geometric skeleton of structure formation therefore also marks the breakdown of the simplest reduced description.